 You may not have learned these skills in your present job or even in your personal life.
 These are critical skills to have in place before becoming a full-fledged entrepreneur because they provide the necessary framework for smarter business decisions that can impact the health and sustainability of your future company.

 While you don’t necessarily need to get a business degree, it doesn’t hurt to take the time to learn the theory and application of it.
 Many universities now offer classes in entrepreneurship that could prove beneficial for your future plans.

 Increase your financial knowledge.
 If you have had to pay off debt or if you are just not familiar with company finances, this is the time to take classes and learn more about personal and business finance.
 It’s important to learn about cash flow, expenses and income, taxation, and even employee payments.

 There’s no guarantee when or if your new business will be a success.
-That’s why you should put yourself in a healthy financial position prior to taking that leap.
+That’s why you should put yourself in a healthy financial position before taking that leap.
 You will need to pay off your debt, including credit cards, and auto loans.

 Make sure you can trim your monthly expenses down to a minimum and create savings that you can live on for a while until your business is still getting up and running.
 You won’t be able to be an entrepreneur, start a business, or get funding if your own financial house is not in order.

 Is credit card debt keeping you from success?
 Learn how to get your debt under control.